Gsaudx/School-Grades-Api/README.md

 ```

 ## Endpoints
-You can also check the endpoiints by going to the automatically generated Swagger Ui in your_server/docs
+You can also check the endpoints by going to the automatically generated Swagger Ui in your_server/docs

 |  HTTP Method  |   Endpoint    |  HTTP Method |
 | ------------- | ------------- | ------------ |